A Day in Beaumont

-"A Day in Beaumont" is the first segment of the twenty-fourth episode of the first season (1985–86) of the television series The Twilight Zone.
+"A Day in Beaumont" is the first segment of the twenty-fourth episode of the first season of the television series The Twilight Zone.
 In this segment, a couple spends an entire day trying to convince the people of a small town that aliens have landed nearby.

 Plot

 In 1955, Dr. Kevin Carlson and his girlfriend Faith are fixing their car in the desert outside the hamlet of Beaumont, when they spot a spacecraft crash behind a nearby hill.
 Investigating, Kevin and Faith find that the flying saucer is crewed by ant-headed aliens.
 Avoiding their laser beams, the couple drives to Beaumont to notify the authorities.
-The local sheriff says that the crash was an army jet, but agrees to accompany them to the crash scene and check out their story.
+The local sheriff says that the crash was an army jet but agrees to accompany them to the crash scene and check out their story.
 Military personnel are overseeing cleanup of the crash site, which is indeed a jet.
 The major in charge shakes hands by extending his pinky finger, which unsettles Kevin.
 A photographer takes pictures; his camera flash refracts with the illusion around the military personnel, briefly exposing them as the aliens Kevin and Faith saw earlier.
 Kevin and Faith withdraw and drive back to Beaumont.

 Kevin and Faith try to convince local telegraphist H.G.
 Orson and Faith's uncle (who has a ham radio) to alert the press, but they realize that both of them have been replaced by aliens, due to the fact that they have their pinky fingers similarly extended.
-They escape the town.
-The aliens chase them with their flying saucer and tractor-beam their car into their ship.
+They then try to drive away.
+The aliens chase and capture them in a flying saucer.
 There, they explain that they are not on Earth at all; all of them, Kevin and Faith included, are aliens who are simulating an invasion scenario.
-Kevin and Faith lost sight of their true identities.
-Faith has already been reprogrammed, and Kevin screams as his containment tube fills with gas and begins his own reprogramming sequence.
+Kevin and Faith had simply become so immersed in their roles that they forgot who they really were.
+Faith then removes her human mask, revealing that she has been "reprogrammed"; a horrified Kevin screams in agony as he too is forcibly reprogrammed.

-Some time later, another young man frantically runs inside Pops' Diner to warn the sheriff of a meteor which crash landed nearby.
-This is a mirror of the scene from earlier, only now the sheriff is Kevin.
+Sometime later, another young man frantically runs inside Pops' Diner to warn the sheriff of a meteor he had seen crash down nearby.
+The camera then reveals that the sheriff is Kevin.